Singapore’s Labour Crunch

 By Marta Chmielowicz

 The COVID-19 pandemic has forced employers, leaders, and teams to rethink how they get work done.
 In the face of immense uncertainty, a new study published by EngageRocket in partnership with the Institute for HR Professionals (IHRP) and the Singapore HR Institute (SHRI), The Resilience of the Singapore Workforce, explores how leaders and employees in Singapore have responded to the challenges of 2020.
-The results paint a remarkable picture of resilience and adaptability amongst Singapore workers, uncovering strategies organisations can leverage to remain an employer of choice in the emerging reality.

 A new study reveals the impact and future of remote work.

 The COVID-19 pandemic forced the majority of organisations to quickly pivot from office settings to a fully remote work environment.
 To understand the impact, Dell Technologies surveyed more than 7,000 working professionals in the Asia Pacific and Japan region for its Remote Work Readiness Index.

 Many organisations upped their HR tech game due to the COVID-19 pandemic.

 By Debbie Bolla

 The COVID-19 pandemic forced organisations to move full steam ahead with their HR technology plans due to necessity -the need to communicate, connect, and execute human capital management.
 In fact, 84% of organisations report having either adopted at least one HR tech solution during the pandemic or anticipating to in the next 12 months, and 26% are planning to undergo a complete HR digital transformation in the next 12 months.
 To see how organisations are redesigning their portfolios, their priorities, and their drivers, Darwinbox surveyed more than 140 organisations for its State of HR Technology in the Post-Covid Workplace report.
 Here are some key findings.